340B Savings Mean More Needed Services and Improved Patient Outcomes

 Interested in seeing more data?
 Visit our Infographics Page.

-Protecting 340B is critical for the health of America’s people and communities.
-Closing the gaps in care helps the underserved get the care they need, keeps people at work, and the economy moving.
+Protecting 340B is critical for the health of America’s patients and communities.
+Closing the gaps in care helps the underserved access the care they need, keeps people at work, and benefits the nation’s economy.